Live|work San Francisco: a lot to crab about.

 The Bewlay Brothers Eno and Bowie in a publicity still for their 4th collaboration.

-Having ironed out the inequities as well as iniquities, what emerges is the album 1.Outside, a disjointed, disjunctive dystopia involving sex and violence, rock 'n roll and death.
+Having ironed out the inequities as well as iniquities, what emerges is the album 1.Outside, a disjointed and disjunctive dystopia involving violence and death,

 -|- Five Years